 Every line here lives in the wider Proverb Pond, where all eighty-seven proverbs wait with their sound, their meaning, and a reading of their own.
 Draw one from the water at random, or walk the whole set in order along the Path of Mastery.

 Follow the thread into a neighboring pond, or see the twelve years in the Chinese zodiac.
-You can also find your Primal Animal and let it lead you to a proverb worth keeping.
+You can also find your Zodi Animal and let it lead you to a proverb worth keeping.